yama-yuki/skeletal-amr/README.md

 # Dependency Matching Pipeline: Complex Sentence to Skeletal AMR
 Code and resource for the dependency matching pipeline presented in our \*SEM 2021 paper.
-This pipeline converts a complex sentence into its skeletal structure in AMR format, which may be useful in AMR parsing.
+This pipeline converts a complex sentence into its skeletal structure in AMR format, which may be useful in resolving semantic ambiguities of clausal relations in AMR parsing.

 Citation:
 - Yuki Yamamoto, Yuji Matsumoto, and Taro Watanabe.
 Dependency Patterns of Complex Sentences and Semantic Disambiguation for Abstract Meaning Representation Parsing.
 In Proceedings of the \*SEM 2021: The Tenth Joint Conference on Lexical and Computational Semantics.